-The ACUVUE OASYS® Brand Contact Lenses, the ACUVUE OASYS® Brand Contact Lenses for ASTIGMATISM, and the ACUVUE OASYS® Brand Contact Lenses for PRESBYOPIA are soft (hydrophilic) contact lenses available as spherical, toric, or multifocal lenses and include HYDRACLEAR® PLUS Technology.
+The ACUVUE® ADVANCE Brand Contact Lenses and the ACUVUE® ADVANCE Brand Contact Lenses for ASTIGMATISM are soft (hydrophilic) contact lenses available as spherical and toric lenses and include HYDRACLEAR® Technology.
 The lenses are made of a silicone hydrogel material containing an internal wetting agent with visibility tinted UV absorbing monomer.